RedhawkSDR/redhawksdr.github.io/content/manual/runtime-environment/allocation-manager.md

 For allocations against an FEI device, the `allocatedDevice` member of the `AllocationStatusType` can be used to inspect the tuner status structure.
 The tuner status structure provides the actual values that were allocated, which may be different from what was originally requested.

-#### Inspecting Allocations
+#### Inspecting Allocations through the Python Sandbox

-Any allocation made through the Allocation Manager is available for inspection.
-Inspecting the current allocations is simple through the Python Sandbox.
+To inspect the current allocations through the Python Sandbox:

 First, a reference to the running domain is needed.
 From the Domain Manager, the Allocation Manager can be retrieved:

 ```py
  >>> from ossie.utils import redhawk